Matho/server-setup-tutorial/Readme.md

 Give it few seconds to restart the containers and point `https://portainer.vps1.matho.sk` in your browser.
 If not reachable in few minutes, restart Traefik.
 Then you should see the Portainer on the given subdomain with the ssl certificate.

 At the end, remove the exposed https port.
 We no longer need it, as Traefik is doing the redirection of the requests.
 Remove the ports section in Portainer stack.

+If you have issues with Portainer agents, solution could be on `ubuntu1`:
+`$ sudo docker service update portainer_agent --force`

 ## 8 Docker Registry
 The most popular Docker hosting is [Docker hub](https://hub.docker.com/).
 You can host your pre-builded Docker images there for free, if the images are public.
 But I dont want to publish my images of my private projects.
 So there are few alternatives, like: